shadizx/ChessPython/plan.md

 - using object oriented paradigm
     - one class for a general piece, and inheriting from that for each individual piece
     - one class for the board

+# TODO and updates: (add updates here after each session)
+- moved loadfromfen to piece.py
+- need to finish loadfromfen